sollecitom/software-product-development-blog/content/posts/2023/2023-12-04-walking-skeleton-scope.md

 - Data engineering (OLAP database, pipeline, etc.)
 - Local scripts (1 command to do an operation e.g., build and test, so that you don't need to know the right commands)
 - Idempotency (throughout, with 3rd-party providers, etc.)
+- Shared libraries (yes vs no, versioning, monorepo vs separate libraries, what for)
+- Currency (how to model, what to do, based on fundamental units)
+- Certificates management (rotation, issuing, certificate authorities, injection, etc.)
 - ID generation (ULIDs, TSIDs, partitioned, etc.)

 TODOs